What do your farts say about your health?

 1. Chew your food properly

-Chewing is an essential step in the digestive process.
+Chewing is an essential step to naturally improve digestion.
 Chewing stimulates the production of stomach acid and digestive enzymes which break down food so that it can be properly digested when you swallow.
+It's also one of the ways to reduce bloating.
 Try to chew each mouthful up to 20 times before swallowing (depending on the food).